Where To Go Sailing In Dartmouth

-In May Dartmouth comes alive to the sound of music.
+Dartmouth comes alive to the sound of music during the Dart Music Festival.
 From jazz and swing to blues and soul as well as reggae, rock, folk and plenty more, there are performances to suit all music tastes.
 All of the events are free to attend and take place in various venues around the town including Dartmouth Yacht Club, Bayards Cove Fort and the main Bandstand.
-Enjoyed by all ages, this vibrant festival attracts people from near and far every year and, with 2017 being the event’s 20th anniversary, it promises to be bigger and better than ever before!
+Enjoyed by all ages, this vibrant festival attracts people from near and far every year.

 Dartmouth Regatta is one of the area’s biggest events of the summer.
 Taking place over the August Bank Holiday weekend the event is hugely popular with locals and visitors alike.
 From sailing and rowing to running and swimming, as well as ice cream eating and crab fishing competitions, there’s something for all of the family to enjoy.
-Take a spin on the teacups in the fairground or sit back and enjoy the bandstand entertainment with an ice cream before being wowed by spectacular air displays from the Red Arrows and the RAF Typhoon.
+Take a spin on the teacups in the fairground or sit back and enjoy the bandstand entertainment with an ice cream before being wowed by spectacular air displays.
 Plus, don’t miss the magnificent end of regatta fireworks on the Saturday night.